supabase/splinter/docs/0017_foreign_table_in_api.md

 Substituting in the appropriate role and view name.

-If you do need to access data from the foreign table over APIs we recommend moving the foreign table out of the API's search path and then creating a function, accessible [over RPC](https://supabase.com/docs/reference/javascript/rpc), that implements security rules on top of the foreign table.
-For example, if we wanted to confirm that the Supabase Auth user matches the `author_id` column of the foreign table the function might look like:
+If you do need to access data from the foreign table over APIs we recommend moving the foreign table out of the API's exposed schemas and then creating a function, accessible [over RPC](https://supabase.com/docs/reference/javascript/rpc), that implements security rules on top of the foreign table.
+For example, if we wanted to confirm that the Supabase Auth user matches the `author_id` column of the foreign table the function might look like:xt

 ```sql
 -- Create a new schema